 Find more detailed information on our ratings methodology.

-Easily recognisable thanks to the smiling blue cow, Devondale butter is hard to miss in the dairy aisle.
-The brand offers a range of butter options for both eating and cooking, including speciality products for those who hate nothing more than hard butter tearing their toast apart.
-These include traditional salted and unsalted options, as well as the Dairy Soft line consisting of original, salt-reduced and extra soft.
-Devondale sells butter in 250g, 500g and 750g packets and tubs, and you can expect to pay anywhere from $4 to $9.95, depending on the size.
-It’s important to note that Devondale is a strictly dairy brand, and doesn’t cater to vegans, or make butter products using seeds or oils.
+Easily recognisable thanks to its smiling blue cow logo, Devondale butter is hard to miss in the dairy aisle.
+The brand offers a range of options, including l salted and unsalted butter blocks , as well as its Dairy Soft line of original, salt-reduced and extra soft spreads.
+Devondale sells butter in 250g, 500g and 750g packets and tubs, and you can expect to pay anywhere from $4 to $10 at the checkout.

 Samantha Howse is Canstar Blue’s Consumer Research Specialist, coordinating the consumer research program behind our customer satisfaction awards across Canstar and Canstar Blue in Australia and New Zealand.
 Sam has earned a Bachelor of Business (Marketing) from Griffith University and, with seven years in market research and 2 years in marketing, she is experienced in survey design, implementation and analysis, coupled with an understanding of marketing principles and best practice.